rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

   TA_HOST_ID=<Any unique identifier for the host; this could be the server FQDN, a UUID, or any other unique identifier>
   ```

+  Note that the TA_HOST_ID unique identifier will also be the ID used as part of the connection string to reach this Trust Agent host in NATS mode.

 * Execute the Trust Agent installer and wait for the installation to complete.

   ```shell